2-Methoxy-4-vinylphenol

-2-Methoxy-4-vinylphenol is an aromatic substance used as a flavoring agent.
+2-Methoxy-4-vinylphenol (also known as 4-vinyl guaiacol, 4VG) is an aromatic substance used as a flavoring agent.
 It is one of the compounds responsible for the natural aroma of buckwheat.

 Some insects such as Rhynchophorus ferrugineus (Red palm weevil) use this substance for chemical signaling (pheromones).

 The aroma of pure substance was described as: apple, spicy, peanut, wine-like or clove and curry.

-Ferulic acid is converted to 2-methoxy-4-vinylphenol by certain strains of yeast, notably strains used in brewing of wheat beers, such as phenolic (POF+) strains of Saccharomyces cerevisiae (brewer's yeast) which gives beers such as Weissbier and Wit their distinctive spicy "clove" flavor.
-Various other microbes, including Torulaspora delbrueckii and Pseudomonas fluorescens are also able to convert ferulic acid into 2-methoxy-4-vinylphenol.
+Ferulic acid is converted to 4VG by certain strains of yeast, notably strains used in brewing of wheat beers, such as phenolic (POF+) strains of Saccharomyces cerevisiae (brewer's yeast) which gives beers such as Weissbier and Wit their distinctive spicy "clove" flavor.
+Various other microbes, including Torulaspora delbrueckii and Pseudomonas fluorescens are also able to convert ferulic acid into 4VG.
+Most wild strains of Saccharomyces are POF+.
+4VG is considered an off-flavor in more typical types of beer, especially crisp lagers.
+As a result, most beer/ale strains of Saccharomyces have been selected for the inability to produce 4VG (POF-).